Summer Fellowships

 • Must be interested in pursuing a professional career outside of academia, in industry, consulting, government, or non-profit sectors.

-• May be eligible for the second year of support, although preference will be given to students who have not previously received the fellowship.
+• Prior recipients are eligible (2 x limit), but preference will be given to students who have not previously received the fellowship.

 Terms